-Being able to give users the options to edit the cart, if needed, on the checkout page is a great hack.
+Being able to give users the option to edit the cart if needed on the checkout page is a great hack.

 It minimizes the friction involved in the buying process.
 The user doesn't have to go back to the cart page to edit anything.

 This allows them to have complete control over their purchase.

 You can use the funnel builder to turn on the quantity switcher and even the delete option.

 Keeping in mind the best conversion practices, you should only have the checkout form fields you need.
 And should be able to remove others.